QuarkNerd/blog/cgrant/_posts/2015-02-28-Using-Snapshot-with-Simulator-Status-Magic-to-generate-perfect-iOS-screenshots.md

 *A simplified version of the Snapfile script I use with fastlane to generate the screenshots*

 ##Simulator Status Magic
-One issue that I originally came across when setting up [snapshot](https://github.com/KrauseFx/snapshot) was the status bar.
-Because [snapshot](https://github.com/KrauseFx/snapshot) runs on the simulator, the status bar is not realistic and inconsistent.
+One issue that I originally came across when setting up snapshot was the status bar.
+Because snapshot runs on the simulator, the status bar is not realistic and inconsistent.
 I wanted to display a perfect, consistent status bar on the screenshots that match Apple's [marketing materials](http://www.apple.com/ios/).
-This led me to [SimulatorStatusMagic](https://github.com/shinydevelopment/SimulatorStatusMagic).
-[SimulatorStatusMagic](https://github.com/shinydevelopment/SimulatorStatusMagic) is a tool that modifies the iOS Simulator so that it has a perfect status bar.
+This led me to [Simulator Status Magic](https://github.com/shinydevelopment/Simulator Status Magic).
+Simulator Status Magic is a tool that modifies the iOS Simulator so that it has a perfect status bar.
 You can then launch your app and take perfect screenshots every time.
 The modifications made are designed to match the images you see on the Apple site and are as follows:

 - 9:41 AM is displayed for the time.
 - The battery is full and shows 100%.